AndersGMadsen/02476-awesome-1/reports/README.md

 >
 > Answer:

 In our project, we used a requirements file to keep track of dependencies.
 The list of dependencies can be auto-generated calling pip install -r requirements.txt or by make requirements.
 There is also a requirements_test.txt which is used for packages only used for testing purposes.
 One could easily get a complete copy of the working environment by running those commands.
+At some point, we also had a requirements file for the api so it is important to have a good setup and workflow to keep track of everything which we did manage to do. testing that all dependencies work with github action was a great tool to learn.

 ### Question 5